nicojourdain/nicojourdain.github.io/publications.md

 * Taschetto, A., Li, Y., **Jourdain, N. C.** and Sen Gupta, A. Modulation of monsoon activity by tropical Pacific variability and climate model fidelity apologies.
 6th Annual CAWCR Workshop, Melbourne, Australia, November 2012. _In: CAWCR Technical Report No. 56_, pp. 42-43.

 * Bouissou, B., Burgard, C. and **Jourdain, N. C.**, Parameterising Ocean-induced Melt of an idealised Antarctic Ice Shelf Using Deep Learning.
 The 8th European Congress on Computational Methods in Applied Sciences and Engineering, June 2022, Oslo, Norway. _ECCOMAS Congress 2022_.
+[See article](https://www.scipedia.com/public/Bouissou_et_al_2022a)

 ## Other accademic publications